 The world is now witnessing the highest levels of displacement ever recorded.
 Beyond sensational headlines, there is a lot to learn about refugees and internally displaced persons (IDPs).

-- In total, more than 65 million people in the world are refugees or internally displaced persons (IDPs).
+- In total, around 68.5 million people in the world are refugees or internally displaced persons (IDPs).

 - A refugee is someone who has had to seek safety in a country other than their own.

 - An IDP is someone who has been displaced from their home or community but remain within their home country.

 - More than 50% of the world’s refugees are children.

 - 85% of refugees are hosted by developing countries.
 The world’s richest countries only host around 5%.

 - The average time out of country for a refugee is now well over a decade.

 - Last year alone, more than 5,000 men, women, and even unaccompanied children lost their lives during their search for safety and a better life.